-The Save Yourself Request callback is of type SmsSaveYourselfRequestProc save\type Specifies the type of information that should be saved.

-''' typedef void (SaveYourselfRequestProc)(sms_conn, manager_data, save_type, shutdown, interact_style, fast, global); '''
+The Save Yourself Request callback is of type SmsSaveYourselfRequestProc typedef void (S SaveYourselfReque stProc) (sms_conn, manager_data, save_type, shutdown, interact_style, fast, global);

-shutdown Specifies if a shutdown is taking place.

-interact\style The type of interaction allowed with the user.

-fast If True the client should save its state as quickly as possible.

-global Controls who gets the "Save Yourself."
+sms_conn The session management connection object. manager_data Manager data specified when the callback was registered. save_type Specifies the type of information that should be saved. shutdown Specifies if a shutdown is taking place. interact_style The type of interaction allowed with the user. fast If True the client should save its state as quickly as possible global Controls who gets the "Save Yourself."

 The Save Yourself Request prompts the session manager to initiate a checkpoint or shutdown.
-For information on the save\type, shutdown, interact\style, and fast arguments, see section 6.3, "Sending a Save Yourself Message."
+For information on the save_type, shutdown, interact_style, and fast arguments, see section 6.3, "Sending a Save Yourself Message."